 Waterfall: When project requirements are defined it’s as if they’re set in stone.

-- Developers and customers agree on what is to be delivered before any of the actual development begins.
+- App developers and customers agree on what is to be delivered before any of the actual development begins.
 This makes the planning phase more straightforward and progress is more easily measured.

 - As all deliverables are based upon requirements documented before initial development, a customer may not see what is being delivered until it’s almost finished.